daphnesmit/yoga-ui/readme.md

 ### In a stencil-starter app
 - Run `npm install yoga-ui --save`
-- Add an import to the npm packages `import yoga-ui;`
+- Add an import to the npm package `import yoga-ui;`
 - Then you can use the element anywhere in your template, JSX, html etc